| Wilson David

 served his country in the U.S. Marine Corps during World War

+II.
 In 1944, Matthews became

 head coach at Rogers High School in Rogers, Arkansas.
 After a single season, finished with a